Proposed Illyrian vocabulary

 This article contains information about Illyrian vocabulary.
 No Illyrian texts survive, so sources for identifying Illyrian words have been identified by Hans Krahe as being of four kinds: inscriptions, glosses of Illyrian words in classical texts, names—including proper names (mostly inscribed on tombstones), toponyms and river names—and Illyrian loanwords in other languages.
 The last category has proven particularly contentious.
 The names occur in sources that range over more than a millennium, including numismatic evidence, as well as posited original forms of placenames.
-The Messapian language, which may be related, does have a small attested corpus, but it is not in this page's scope due to the uncertainty about its relationship to Illyrian.
+Messapic, an ancient language of Apulia which was of Balkan provenance and is grouped in the 'Illyric branch' of the Indo-European family, does have an epigraphic corpus, and some words have been recorded by ancient authors.
+Messapic words and relevant etymologies are listed in Messapic language#Lexicon.

 Proposed etymologies

 Illyrian lemmas

 This is a list of lemmas explicitly mentioned as Illyrian by classical authors.

 Messapic lemmas

 Messapic language is oftentimes regarded as close to Illyrian even though there is still no consensus among scholars regarding their proximity.
 See Messapic lemmas for a list of Messapic words.